byu-oit/handel/docs/getting-started/introduction.rst

+.. _introduction:

 Introduction
 ============

 Handel is a library that will help you deploy your application to AWS.
 Configuring automated provisioning and deployment for your applications in AWS can be very difficult and time-consuming.
-Handel does as much of the fiddly details of your deployment as it can so that you can focus on just configuring the services you want to use.
+Handel takes care of as many of the painful little details of your deployment as it can, so that you can focus on just configuring the services you want to use.

 Why does Handel exist?
 ----------------------